-We extend the models from Buchholz et al. (2018) via the following advancements.
-First, we use week-averaged data rather than month-averaged data, significantly increasing predictive skill.
-Second, we include the Madden-Julian Oscillation (MJO) via a proxy index, resulting in models that are better able to capture extreme CO anomalies in MSEA.
-Third, we develop a regularization-based model fitting framework that allows for models with multiple lags of a single climate mode.
-Fourth, we assess the stability of the selected model terms, which adds weight to their scientific interpretation and increases overall model interpretability.
-Finally, we make it possible to set the desired lead time of model predictions, better gearing models towards practical use in fire season intensity forecasting.
-These advancements result in models that extend those presented in Buchholz et al. (2018) by capturing more complex relationships and having better predictive performance while remaining human-interpretable.
-As a result, we believe that these models better explain the climate-atmospheric chemistry connections in MSEA and can serve as useful tools for fire season preparedness.
+In this paper, we propose a framework for studying the connections between cli-98 mate and atmospheric CO (as a proxy for fire intensity) in more detail than previous work.
+99 To do this, we extend the models from Buchholz et al. (2018) via the following advance-100 ments.
+First, we use week-averaged data rather than month-averaged data, significantly 101 increasing predictive performance.
+Second, we include the Madden-Julian Oscillation (MJO) 102 via a proxy index, resulting in models that are better able to capture extreme CO anoma-103 lies in MSEA.
+Third, we develop a regularization-based model fitting framework that al-104 lows for models with multiple lags of a single climate mode.
+Fourth, we assess the sta-105 bility of the selected model terms, which adds weight to their scientific interpretation and 106 increases overall model interpretability.
+Finally, we explore the use of our model in a fore-107 casting setting to assess how much variability can be explained using climate mode in-108 dices alone.
+Note that we do not attempt to outperform or even match current forecast-109 ing tools that utilize additional modes of variability beyond climate modes (e.g., Groot 110 et al. (2006), Shawki et al. (2017)), as we are only interested in the connections between 111 climate modes and CO.
+These advancements result in models that capture more com-112 plex relationships and have better predictive performance than those presented in Buchholz 113 et al. (2018) while remaining human-interpretable.
+We believe that these models will be 114 useful for scientists studying modes of variability in MSEA and forecasters looking to 115 maximize the information they glean from climate modes.
+116